Skip to main content

 How much does it cost to break a lease early?

 Breaking a lease early typically costs one to three months’ rent, depending on the lease agreement and state laws.
-Some landlords charge a flat termination fee, while others require rent payments until a new tenant is found or the lease term ends.
+Some landlords charge a flat fee to end the lease.
+Others make tenants pay rent until they find a new tenant or until the lease ends.

 Get out of a lease by checking for an early termination clause, negotiating with your landlord, or finding a replacement tenant.
 Legal reasons like military deployment or uninhabitable conditions may allow you to break the lease without penalties.